 The California Native Plant Society, Bristlecone Chapter is pleased to announce this year’s (2020) Request for Proposals for the CA Native Plant Society Bristlecone Chapter Mary DeDecker Botanical Grants.

 Grants are for research and projects that increase the understanding and appreciation of native plants and ecosystems in the Eastern Sierra and are available to graduate students, college students, and primary and secondary students (K-12).
 Research projects need not be academic or scholarly but must be relevant to the native plants of the northern Mojave Desert, Sierra Nevada, and Great Basin portions of eastern California.
 Projects should be conducted at least in part within Inyo or Mono Counties.

-Grant recipients receive up to $1,000 each for expenses and are asked to present their results to the Bristlecone Chapter either at a regular meeting or in the chapter newsletter.
-The deadline for the 2017 Grant is January 20, 2017.
-All applicants will be notified of the committee’s decision by early March, 2017.
-More information and application materials may be found here.
+Grant recipients generally receive up to $1,000 each for expenses and are asked to present their results to the Bristlecone Chapter either at a regular meeting or in the chapter newsletter.
+The deadline for the 2020 Grant is January 23, 2020.
+All applicants will be notified of the committee’s decision by early March, 2020.
+Download application

-Valentine Eastern Sierra Reserve Graduate Student Research Grants (for information see http://vesr.ucnrs.org/) available for work in the Valentine Eastern Sierra Reserve and the Sierra Nevada Aquatic Research Labs (SNARL).
+Valentine Eastern Sierra Reserve Graduate Student Research Grants are available for work in the Valentine Eastern Sierra Reserve and the Sierra Nevada Aquatic Research Labs (SNARL). (for information see vesr.ucnrs.org)